NoebejaraPaul/NoebejaraPaul/README.md

 - 📝 I regularly write articles on [https://noebejaraletsoala.hashnode.dev/](https://noebejaraletsoala.hashnode.dev/)

-- 📫 How to reach me **noebejaraletsoala.99@gmail.com**
+- 📫 How to reach me **noebejaraletsoala@gmail.com**

 <h3 align="left">Glad to see you here! 🤩 </h3>

 <p>I am a keen learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to code💻.
-I'm currently learning DevOps and working on my Development Skills 🤓</p>
+I'm currently learning Data Analysis and working on my Development Skills 🤓</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">